stronnag/mwptools/src/samples/wintz/README.md

 As a result, the "standard" time zone detection code in mwp is unable to provide local timezones for Blackbox files on Windows.

-The `wintz` application may be used to determine the local time zone in mwp, by defining the `zone-detect` setting:
+The `wintz` application may be used to mitigate this problem and provide the local time zone to  mwp.

+In order for mwp on Windows to get the OS specific timezone name it is necessary:

+* Build and install the `wintz` application
+* Define the `zone-detect` setting to use `wintz`
+* [Windows] download the latest [IANA / Olsen database mapping file](https://github.com/unicode-org/cldr/blob/main/common/supplemental/windowsZones.xml)

+### Gsettings

+The necessary setting (key name `zone-detect`) can be via  `mwpset` or using the CLI `gsettings`:

 ```
 # Windows